-Why water is so important
+Why water is so important?

+Of all the things we take into our bodies, it’s humble water that works the hardest.
 It cushions our joints, helps us eliminate waste, allows our bodies to absorb vitamins and minerals and then works nonstop delivering those nutrients to our cells and organs.

 Dehydration is more common than we think